mvxt/M0_C4/README.md

-# M0_C4 - Max Volume
+# M0_C4 - Max Volume Second
-Repository with prompt and code for Module 1, Challenge 4: Max Volume.
+Repository with prompt and code for Module 1, Challenge 4: Max Volume Second.

 ## Prompt
 As an audio engineer, your job is to mix and master music to generate hit songs for a popular artist.
-One of the things you have to do is find the maximum volume of the mix so you can properly balance it.
+One of the things you have to do is find the maximum volume of the mix and where it occurs so you can properly balance it.

 Volumes can range from -72 to +10 (inclusive) on a mix, measured in decibels (dB).
 Anything outside of that range is invalid.